VOICeVIO/UtaFormatOL/README.md

 # UtaFormatOL
-A web app to convert singing synthesizers' project files online.
+A Blazor based web app to convert singing synthesizers' project files online.

-UtaFormatOL is an online version of [UtaFormatEx](https://github.com/VOICeVIO/UtaFormatix), which is an performance enhanced fork of [UtaFormatix](https://github.com/sdercolin/UtaFormatix) by @sdercolin.
+UtaFormatOL is an online version of [UtaFormatEx](https://github.com/VOICeVIO/UtaFormatix), which is a performance enhanced fork of [UtaFormatix](https://github.com/sdercolin/UtaFormatix) by @sdercolin.

 ## License